raidardotfun/raidar/README.md

 # raidardotfun - raidar.fun - $raidar

 ## Overview
 raidar is an AI-driven toolset designed for interacting with memecoins on the Solana blockchain, especially those launched via pump.fun.
 It leverages AI Agents, LLMs, and sophisticated analytics to provide users with the tools needed to navigate the memecoin market.

-## Features

-- **The Raidar**: Detects and predicts the potential of new memecoin launches.
-- **RaidarAutoTrader**: Automates or suggests trades based on real-time market analysis.
-- **RaidarLLMNarrator**: Generates unique narratives to engage communities around memecoins.
-- **RaidarDashboard**: Visualizes trends, price, and volume of memecoins for better decision-making.

 ## Getting Started

 1. **Installation**:
-   - Clone the repository: `git clone [repo-url]`
+   - Clone the repository: `git clone [https://github.com/raidardotfun/raidar]`
-   - Install Python dependencies: `pip install -r requirements.txt`
+   - Install Python dependencies: `pip install raidar`
    - Install Rust and Solana CLI for blockchain interactions.

 2. **Setup**: